dilmaheu/docs/src/content/docs/setup-and-workflow/cms.md

 This command will perform all the steps required to import the content & configurations from the production environment.
 Once the content is imported, you can start working on the story.

+> **Note:** It's not necessary to import the content from the production environment every time you start working on a new story.
+But if you are going to make changes to the content types, it's better to import the content from the production environment first.

 Once the changes are ready to be on production, export the changes from the **Development** environment and import them to the **Production** environment.

 Then run the following command to export the changes from the development environment.